 Any charges imposed for violations will be charged to the person’s account in the Business Office.
 No student will be permitted to graduate, or obtain a transcript of their University record, add or drop courses, or otherwise have his/her requests of the University fulfilled until these charges have been paid in full.

 All summonses received and fines incurred by non-students MUST be answered.
 DO NOT IGNORE MOTOR VEHICLE SUMMONSES.
 Failure to pay fines in full at the Business Office can result in loss of parking and driving privileges on campus and/or your vehicle being impounded at the owner’s expense until all fines are paid.
+Faculty and Staff members are not immune to campus violations and must also respond to citations with payment or a plea of not guilty.

 For municipal summonses received on Drew University property: